TR-TECH-GUIDE/nstcmoviefinder/README.md

 * `START_MSG`: Welcome message for start command.

 ## Note
 * Currently [API used](http://www.omdbapi.com) here is allowing 1000 requests per day.
-[You may not get posters if its crossed](https://t.me/trtechguide).
 Once a poster is fetched from OMDB , poster is saved to DB to reduce duplicate requests.

 ## Admin commands
 ```